What We are Actually Passing Down

 Legacy

 We spend a lot of time talking about what we’ll leave behind.
 Money, property, keepsakes, family stories carefully labeled and boxed.
 But legacy doesn’t live in storage bins or estate plans.
-It lives in habits.
-In tone.
-In what gets repeated long after we stop explaining ourselves.
+It lives in habits, in tone, and in what gets repeated long after we stop explaining ourselves.
+What we pass down most faithfully is not what we intend, but what we practice.

-Over time, the illusion that legacy is something we can fully control begins to fade.
-We realize we are not authors of the story, only contributors.
-Stewards for a season.
-Our work becomes less about shaping outcomes and more about tending the soil: modeling consistency, choosing restraint, practicing kindness even when it goes unnoticed.
+Some legacies are intentional.
+Many are not and that’s where humility enters.
+Over time, the illusion of control begins to fade.
+We are not authors of the story, only contributors and stewards for a season.
+The work shifts from shaping outcomes to tending the soil: modeling consistency, choosing restraint, practicing kindness even when it goes unnoticed.

 If something of us remains, let it be this:

-that love was steady.
+that love was steady,

-that faith was quiet but real.
+that faith was quiet but real,

 that we paid attention.